 First we will define orthogonality and learn to find orthogonal complements of subspaces in Section 6.1 and Section 6.2.
 The core of this chapter is Section 6.3, in which we discuss the orthogonal projection of a vector onto a subspace; this is a method of calculating the closest vector on a subspace to a given vector.
+These calculations become easier in the presence of an orthogonal set, as we will see in Section 6.4.
 In Section 6.5 we will present the least-squares method of approximately solving systems of equations, and we will give applications to data modeling.
 Example.
 In data modeling, one often asks: "what line is my data supposed to lie on?"
 This can be solved using a simple application of the least-squares method.